 The Moto G100 is a recently released phone.
 It’s the monster cheapest, most giant-screen Android phone of 2023.
 This phone is now available in the US, UK, Canada, and other countries.
 The G100 boasts a 6.7-inch FHD+ display and a 90Hz refresh rate.

 The real story of the G100 is the power hidden beneath the display.
 This is the first Motorola phone powered by the Snapdragon 870 processor.
 Not only will you find 5G network compatibility, but it also includes 8GB of RAM and 128GB of native storage.

-There’s a lot to like about the Moto G100, including a rear quad-camera setup that makes headlines with a 64MP main camera capable of recording 6K UHD video.
+There’s a lot to like about the Moto G100, including a rear quad-camera setup that makes headlines with a 64MP primary camera capable of recording 6K UHD video.

 6. Oppo Find X5 Pro

 The Oppo Find X5 Pro is a phenomenal phone in every way.
-The 6.7-inch 10-bit 120Hz QHD+ panel is one of the best displays on any phone in 2022, and the high-end Oppo Find X5 Pro supports a top-of-the-line camera that boasts 80W wired and 50W wireless charging, a 5000mAh battery, and a 50Mp sensor on both sides.
-Main and ultrawide lenses.
+The 6.7-inch 10-bit 120Hz QHD+ panel is one of the best displays on any phone, and the high-end Oppo Find X5 Pro supports a top-of-the-line camera that boasts 80W wired and 50W wireless charging, a 5000mAh battery, and a 50Mp sensor on both sides.
+Primary and ultrawide lenses.

 You will have to live without a periscope zoom lens.
-Telephoto here is only 2x zoom.
+The telephoto here is only 2x zoom.
 But with all three rear lenses, the results are exceptional.
-The design is also unique thanks to the sleekly sloping camera module embedded in the phone’s body’s ceramic.
+The design is also unique thanks to the sleekly sloping camera module embedded in the phone’s body.